 - What is the loan amount you need?

-For a fixed rate loan you are usually allowed to borrow for between one and five years, while variable rate loans usually have terms of between one and seven years.
+For a fixed-rate loan, you can usually borrow money for between one and five years, while variable-rate loans usually have terms of between one and seven years.

 - Do you need secured or unsecured?

 A secured loan will use your motorcycle as a guarantee in case you default on your repayments, while an unsecured loan does not require any guarantee.
 If you need to borrow more than the cost of the vehicle or want flexibility with your repayments, you may want to opt for the unsecured loan option.